Failed All-on-4 Implants in Palisades, DC

 Serving Palisades With Expert Care

 Palisades residents have often invested significant resources in their healthcare and expect expertise and customization.
-Many Palisades patients came to us after complications from high-volume All-on-4 treatment.
+Many Palisades patients came to us after complications from All-on-4 treatment elsewhere.
 They want a specialist who will take time to understand their situation, plan a comprehensive solution, and see it through to success.

 We approach your revision with exactly this philosophy.
 You are not a case number in a protocol.
 You are a patient whose care deserves customized planning, expert execution, and careful follow-up.

-If you have a failed All-on-4 from a high-volume center, do not assume that you are stuck with a failed system.
+If you have a failed All-on-4 from your original treatment, do not assume that you are stuck with a failed system.
 Contact us for a detailed evaluation.
-We will assess what went wrong, explain why, and propose a clear path to a solution that will serve you well.
+We will assess what factors contributed to the failure, explain our findings, and propose a clear path to a solution that will serve you well.

 The fact that your first All-on-4 failed does not mean implants cannot work for you.
 It often means simply that the original planning or placement was not optimal.
 With expert revision, your outcome can be dramatically different.